vibhatsu08/webdev-playground/README.md

 playgroundLog[5.0] - In this playground log series, i will be working on trying to implement a pop up login form, instead of the traditional login form.
 Basically what will happen here, is that, when a particular button the form linked to that button will be opened. </br>
 playgroundLog[5.1] - Working on the instructions page modal, works as intended when the button is clicked.
 Now working on the styling of the instructions modal.</br>
 playgroundLog[5.2] - Removed the instructions modal for now, and now working on the new type modal and the new note modal. </br>
+playgroundLog[5.3] - Removed the empty onclick calling of a function from the instructions button.
+Wrote the basic script for opening the modals linked to the respective buttons, with their data models, Learnt more about how data models work with the DOM. </br>